Welcome to the Computer Science and Information Technology Department

 Waverley School is committed to, and is making considerable investment in Computer Science and Information Technology (CST).Waverley School strongly believes that CSIT capability is essential if students are to make effective use of modern technology to enhance learning in all subject areas and, later, in the wider world of work.
 Our aim is to offer and deliver a wide ranging provision of CSIT to all students across the whole school curriculum.

-At Waverley School the CST Department is committed to:
+At Waverley School the CSIT Department is committed to:

 - Creating and maintaining a positive learning environment.